bnb-chain/tss-lib/README.md

 Permissively MIT Licensed.

-Note!
-This is a library for developers.
+Note: This is a library for developers.
 You may find a TSS tool that you can use with the Binance Chain CLI [here](https://docs.binance.org/tss.html).

 ## Introduction
-This is an implementation of multi-party {t,n}-threshold ECDSA (Elliptic Curve Digital Signature Algorithm) based on Gennaro and Goldfeder CCS 2018 [1] and EdDSA (Edwards-curve Digital Signature Algorithm) following a similar approach.
+This is an implementation of multi-party {t,n}-threshold ECDSA (Elliptic Curve Digital Signature Algorithm) based on Gennaro and Goldfeder __2020__ \[1\] and EdDSA (Edwards-curve Digital Signature Algorithm) following a similar approach.

 This library includes three protocols:

 * Key Generation for creating secret shares with no trusted dealer ("keygen").
 * Signing for using the secret shares to generate a signature ("signing").
 * Dynamic Groups to change the group of participants while keeping the secret ("resharing").

+😍 This library now supports one-round signing introduced in the new GG20 paper.
+See the dedicated section about that below.

 ⚠️ Do not miss [these important notes](#how-to-use-this-securely) on implementing this library securely